NicoStraube/11.ISys-Textadventure/README.md

 # 11.ISys-Textadventure
  Project for ISys-11, Textadventure

-> There are no known bugs for the release.
+There are no known bugs for the release.
 It is a beta release, errors can still occur.
-The minimum requirements for this task are met with #2.
+The minimum requirements for this task are met.

 <hr>